A list of spiritual biographies. Including spiritual personalities from Christianity, Buddhism, Hinduism, Sikhism, Islam and other traditions.

 Dalai Lama (14th) (1950 – ) the leader of Tibetans both politically and spiritually.
 The Dalai Lama has practised non-violent opposition to Chinese rule, whilst maintaining Buddhist principles of compassion and forgiveness.

-Thich Naht Hanh (1926 – ) Vietnamese monk who inspired movement of engaged Buddhism.
+Thich Nhat Hanh (1926 – ) Vietnamese monk who inspired the movement of engaged Buddhism.
 Hanh has been a prominent peace activist and has written extensively on incorporating Buddhist teachings into everyday life.

 Prophet Abraham (2nd Century BC).
 Abraham is mentioned in Genesis and is a key figure in Judaism, Christianity and Islam.
 Considered first Patriarch of the Jewish people.

 Moses (1391 BC – 1271 BC) Moses was a key figure in Jewish history, who led the Jewish people from slavery in Egypt across the Red Sea to the promised land.
 On Mount Sinai, he wrote down the Ten Commandments.

 Baal Shem Tov (1698–1760) Polish Jewish mystic.
 Founder of Hasidic Judaism.
 Baal Shem taught the importance of immanent spiritual experience and rejected some of the more legalistic aspects of Judaism.

 Prophet Muhammad (570-632) Muhammad was a prophet and messenger of God.
 The revelations he shared became the foundation of the Qu’ran and the Muslim religion.
 His main spiritual teachings were centred on the complete “surrender” (lit.
 Islam) to the One God.

 Rumi (1207 – 1273) Rumi was a Sufi mystic and poet.
 Born near modern-day Afghanistan, he settled in modern day Turkey.
 Rumi’s poetry speaks of the Divine romance between seeker and God.